NZ users search name of Millane's accused more than 50,000 times

 Search giant Google also emailed the name to anyone signed up to its "what's trending in New Zealand" email.

+The generic no-reply email, viewed by the Herald, names the accused in its subject heading.

+"[Accused] was trending on Google yesterday.
+(New Zealand)," the email sent yesterday reads.

-On Monday the name of the accused was the second-most searched through Google in New Zealand with over 50,000 searches.
+On Monday, the accused's name was the second-most searched through Google in New Zealand with over 50,000 searches.

+Related Google searches automatically provided by the Silicon Valley giant included; "[Accused] New Zealand", "Grace Millane's [alleged] killer" and "Grace Millane murder accused".

+The 10th most searched phrase in New Zealand on Google yesterday was also "who murdered Grace Millane UK".

 READ MORE: